Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## Longer-term TODO

 * Minimize to systray
+* Make the spinner on the "stopping" button less ugly
 * Links should show target on hover.
 (Tooltip? `title` attr?)
 * Better OOBE.
 Introductory screen.
 Basic help/info.
 Language.
 * Create tool to extract English strings from HTML and re-populate messages.json